-GGC aims to cultivate an inclusive campus community that fosters a strong sense of belonging by honoring the diverse identities, cultures, experiences and perspectives of its students, faculty, staff and alumni.
+Georgia Gwinnett College is dedicated to fostering a rich global community that enhances access to opportunities, supporting educational attainment and excellence.
+GGC honors the experiences and perspectives that a global community of students, faculty, and staff bring to its campus.
+This global community is reflected in GCC's designations as a Minority Serving Institution (MSI), Hispanic Serving Institution (HSI), and Asian American and Pacific Islander Serving Institution (AAPISI).
 For nine straight years, GGC has been ranked as the most ethnically diverse Southern regional college, according to the 2023 U.S. News & World Report.